tonym128/tonym128.github.io/_posts/2018-09-10-the-art-of-the-illusion-with-photogrammetry.markdown

 - meshroom
 - photogrammetry
 - programming
+excerpt: This was one of the most amazing finds of the last year for me.
+As someone with no real classical artistic talent, I find the idea of taking real world assets and getting them into computers fascinating.
 ---
 ##  The Problem

 This was one of the most amazing finds of the last year for me.
 As someone with no real classical artistic talent, I find the idea of taking real world assets and getting them into computers fascinating.